gcanti/fp-ts/docs/modules/Task.ts.md

 runs an action for every element in array then run task sequential, and accumulates the results in the array.

-this function have the same behavior of `A.traverse(T.taskSeq)` but it's stack safe.
+this function has the same behavior of `A.traverse(T.taskSeq)` but it's stack safe.

 > **This function run all task sequentially for parallel use `traverseArray` **